× Search

 Could a tsunami exceed the maximum credible event?

 The evacuation maps are based on our current best knowledge.
-The knowledge includes in-depth studies undertaken in 2012, 2013, 2014 and 2015 by GNS Science and Tonkin and Taylor.
+The knowledge includes in-depth studies undertaken in 2012, 2013, 2014, 2015 and 2020 by GNS Science and Tonkin and Taylor.
 These studies are peer reviewed by technical experts to ensure they are accurate and utilise the most up to date information and methods of research available.
-Nature has a way of surprising us and our knowledge is always being added to.
-The maps were last updated in December 2021 to reflect the latest housing developments in Papamoa East.
+They have also included learnings from international tsunami examples to ensure we are working to the best information possible.

 How can Blake Park be safe?